-As a leading member of the firm’s global TMT and Digital practice, Sharon has particular experience in advising technology, digital platform and payments businesses on contentious and non-contentious matters before the European Commission, the UK Competition and Markets Authority and the English High Court, including on the intersection of competition law with intellectual property law.
+A leading member of the firm’s global Tech practice, Sharon has particular experience in advising technology, digital platform, healthcare and financial services infrastructure clients on contentious and non-contentious matters before the UK Competition and Markets Authority, the European Commission and the English and European courts.

-Sharon is a Visiting Lecturer at Kings College London on Advanced Competition and Patent Law.
-She is also a Non-Executive Director and Trustee of Rosa: the UK Fund for Women and Girls; and has co-chaired the Freshfields Women’s Network, of which she is also a founding member.
+Sharon has served as a Non-Executive Director and Trustee of Rosa – the UK Fund for Women and Girls.
+She has also co-chaired the Freshfields London Women’s Network, of which she is a founding member.

-the London Stock Exchange Group on the European Commission's in-depth investigation into its proposed merger with Deutsche Börse; and separately in obtaining unconditional clearance from the UK Office of Fair Trading when acquiring a majority stake in LCH.Clearnet.
+London Stock Exchange Group on the EC’s Phase II investigation into its proposed £21bn merger with Deutsche Börse; and on obtaining merger control approval for its acquisition of a majority stake in LCH.Clearnet.

 A global pharma company on successfully obtaining merger control approval from the CMA in relation to its acquisition of an innovative biotech.

 A global tech company in relation to its defence and resolution of the landmark Unwired Planet v Huawei litigation concerning the transfer and licensing of standard essential patents before the English High Court and the Court of Appeal.

 A global tech company on securing international merger control approval for acquisitions in the high-tech and media sectors; and on a successful antitrust complaint to the EC.